How Rakeback Is Calculated 2026: Wager-Based vs House-Edge vs GGR Methods Compared

 Why This Method Favors Players

-The total wagered amount is always larger than the theoretical loss or actual casino profit.
-A $500 deposit at 96% RTP slots might generate $10,000+ in wagers because wins are recycled into new bets.
+However, the total wagered amount is always larger than the theoretical loss or actual casino profit.
+A $500 deposit at ~96% RTP baseline slots might generate $10,000+ in wagers because wins are recycled into new bets.
 Applying rakeback to the full $10,000 rather than the $200 in expected losses produces dramatically larger returns.

 The Catch

 Casinos offering wager-based rakeback typically use lower percentages.
-Duel's 10% instant on total wagers seems modest compared to 20% cashback, but the base is so much larger that the dollar return exceeds most cashback programs.
+This is the trade-off.
+Duel's 10% instant on total wagers seems modest compared to 20% rebate.
+But the base is so much larger that the dollar return exceeds most cashback programs.

-This method does not apply rakeback to your total wagers.
-It applies it to what the casino theoretically should have earned from your play, based on the mathematical house edge of the games you played.
+in practice, this method does not apply rakeback to your total wagers.
+The theoretical loss rakeback approach applies it to what the venue theoretically should have earned from your play.
+Based on the mathematical house edge of the games you played.
+This is where the wager-based vs house-edge rakeback gap becomes obvious in the rake formula casino tables below.

 The Formula